 Nikhil joined Watsi on March 12th, 2013.
-Six years ago, Nikhil joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Nikhil joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Nikhil's most recent donation traveled 8,500 miles to support Kelvin, a man from Kenya, to fund hip surgery.

 Nikhil has funded healthcare for 51 patients in 11 countries.